data-ohio/introductory-data-science/_sources/1/4/intro_pandas.md

 You can load it into a python session with

     import pandas as pd
-It is not as user-friendly as the `datascience` library we saw in {numref}`sec:intro_python`, but it can do more things, some of which we need to be able to do in {numref}`sec:wrangling`.
+It is not as user-friendly as the `datascience` library we saw in {numref}`sec:intro_python`, but it can do more things, some of which we need to be able to do in {numref}`sec:wrangling` and later.

 Our readings are from [Principles and Techniques of Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text` and mostly teach us how to use `pandas` to do the things we already learned to do with `datascience` in {numref}`sec:organize`.
 - [6.
 Working With Dataframes Using pandas](http://www.textbook.ds100.org/ch/06/pandas_intro.html)